DoorDash Pay Calculator

 Disclaimer: This calculator is for informational purposes only and is not tax or financial advice.
 Actual results vary.

-If you drive your own vehicle for gig work, you may be able to deduct $0.67 per mile using the IRS standard mileage rate.
+If you drive your own vehicle for gig work, you may be able to deduct $0.725 per mile using the IRS standard mileage rate for 2026.
 This deduction often reduces taxable income far more than drivers expect.
 The IRS standard mileage rate can change annually.
 Always verify the current rate when filing taxes.

 This calculator estimates take-home pay only.
 Mileage deductions are claimed when you file taxes, not paid by the platform.